GemTalk/Rowan/platforms/gemstone/topaz/upgrade_32x_to_36x/docs/UpgradeInstructions.md

 The changes between these versions of GemStone require significant processing, and cannot be done in a single upgrade; an intermediate upgrade to v3.5.7 is required.
 Rowan 1.2.11 provides scripts to assist with the upgrade.
 These scripts need to be customized with the specific application details.

 There are many server changes between 3.2.x and 3.6.2.
-You should review the <i>Release Notes</i> for each intermediate version, most importantly for the major versions v3.3, v3.4, v3.5, and v3.6.
-A full set of Release Notes for previous versions can be found at <A HREF="https://gemtalksystems.com/products/gs64/history/" CLASS="URL">https://gemtalksystems.com/products/gs64/history/</A>.
+You should review the <i>Release Notes</i> for each intermediate version, most importantly for the major versions v3.3, v3.4, v3.5, and v3.6, to determine if your application source code or GemStone kernel class extension methods require changes.
+The Rowan upgrade process can load application source code with code modifications needed for 3.6.2.

-#### Extension Methods on Kernel Classes
+### Extension Methods on Kernel Classes
-There have been many change in Kernel classes between 3.2.x and 3.6.x.
-Examine your Kernel class method extensions carefully, and compare these with the 3.6.2 kernel class methods, to determine if these are applicable.
+There have been many change in Kernel classes between 3.2.x and 3.6.x, which may affect your Kernel class extension method.
+Examine these carefully, to determine if these are still applicable or require modification.

+#### Small* classes
 In particular, the introduction of Small* magnitude classes in v3.6, which are "special" classes (the value is encoded in the OOP), introduces potential issues.

 If application extension methods on GemStone kernel classes DateAndTime, Date, Time, or ScaledDecimal directly reference instance variables on that class, these will have issues when inherited by SmallDateAndTime, SmallDate, SmallTime, and SmallScaledDecimal, since specials by definition do not have instance variables.
 If you have extension methods on DateAndTime, Date, Time, or ScaledDecimal, you must review your code and ensure that any direct accesses to instance variables are changed to use accessor methods.
 Methods with direct instance variable references will compile correctly, but will get Error 2710/instVar access not allowed in a special object on execution.

-#### Kernel Class Extension Method Packaging
+### Kernel Class Extension Method Packaging
 Since the GemStone server upgrade removes all methods on all GemStone kernel classes prior to filing in the new methods, the upgrade process for Rowan-packaged kernel class extension methods requires special handling.

 The upgrade process assumes that the application has a separate Project or Projects, that each contain only Packages containing kernel class method extensions.
 These Project/s should not contain application classes, nor extension methods on other application classes.
 If this is not the case, the <code>preUpgrade_v1.2.10.topaz</code> script will require further customization to avoid disconnecting application code.